waryuu/Fake-Mojo/README.md

 # Navigate to the folder
 cd Fake-Mojo

-# Open main.html in your browser (example for macOS)
+# Open index.html in your browser
-open main.html
+open index.html